-Cigna Health
+Cigna Health, Life and Pension

-Cigna Health was established in 2007.
-The operations of Cigna Health include providing life insurance services, establishing pension mutual funds and conducting private pensions.
-Cigna Health started operating in the life and personal accident insurance market in 2007 and in the private pension market in 2008, in each case after obtaining the requisite licences and approvals.
+Cigna Health, Life and Pension was established in 2007.
+The operations of Cigna Health, Life and Pension include providing life insurance services, establishing pension mutual funds and conducting private pensions.
+Cigna Health, Life and Pension started operating in the life and personal accident insurance market in 2007 and in the private pension market in 2008, in each case after obtaining the requisite licences and approvals.

 On 9 November 2012, the Bank disposed of 51.0% of Finans Pension to Cigna for TL 202.9 million and also established a so-called earn-out structure of preference dividends paid to the Bank.
 As of the date of this Base Prospectus, the Bank holds 49.0% of the shares of Finans Pension.
 Following the sale transaction, Finans Pension has been accounted for in the Group's financial statements using the equity method.
 The Bank and Finans Pension also signed an exclusive agency agreement for the duration of 15 years that covers life insurance and pension products.
-Finans Pension's title was changed to Cigna Finans Emeklilik ve Hayat A.Ş. by resolution of the company's Extraordinary General Assembly dated 31 May 2013 (published in the Trade Registry Gazette on 13 June 2013) and to Cigna Sağlık Hayat ve Emeklilik A.Ş. by a resolution of the company's Extraordinary General Assembly dated 15 October 2020 (published in Trade Registry Gazette on 22 October 2020).
+Finans Pension's title was changed to Cigna Finans Emeklilik ve Hayat A.Ş. in 2013 and then to Cigna Sağlık Hayat ve Emeklilik A.Ş. in 2020.
 The company's brand name was also changed from Cigna Finans to Cigna.

-As of 31 December 2020, Cigna Health had established 23 pension mutual funds and two group pension funds and its net assets reached TL 255.0 million (TL 226.0 million as of 31 December 2019).
+As of 31 December 2021, Cigna Health, Life and Pension had established 23 pension mutual funds and two group pension funds and its net assets reached TL 2.4 million.